-With the support of USAID, the Health Communication Capacity Collaborative (HC3) is working with public health systems in Africa and Latin America in various phases of an emergency – from prevention and preparedness, through to crisis response and recovery.
+With the support of USAID, the Health Communication Capacity Collaborative (HC3) worked with public health systems in Africa and Latin America in various phases of an emergency – from prevention and preparedness, through to crisis response and recovery.

 - Emergency Preparedness in Guinea-Bissau

 - Rapid Zika Landscaping and Strategic Development in Honduras, El Salvador, Dominican Republic and Guatemala.